architasingh/Social-Music/README.md

 ## Overview
 ### Description
-A social music app where users enter their favorite songs and artists and are shown other users with a % of music taste similarity.
-Users can create playlist blends with other users that combines their music tastes.
-They can message other users to give/receive song recommendations.
-Users set their platform preference for listening to songs.
-The app then converts songs from one platform to the preferred platform when shared (example: User uses Spotify, converts received message from Apple Music to Spotify).
+MusicBuddy is a social music app that allows users to network with others and explore new music.
+Users can listen to music through the app and discover new artists (generated based on the users' top artists' related artists).
+Users can view their top 20 songs and artists on their profile and refresh this data.
+There is a live forum where users can meet new people and discuss their favorite music and get new music suggestions.
+Users can also see how compatible their music taste is with other users by seeing their percentage match compatibility and view other users' top 20 songs and artists.

 ### App Evaluation
 - **Category:** Social Networking / Music
 - **Mobile:** This app would be primarily developed for mobile.
-Functionality wouldn't be limited to mobile devices, but the mobile version could have more features.
 - **Story:** The app analyzes users' music taste, and connects them to other users with similar choices.
-When messaging users, the app will convert the platform the song is going to play on to the user's preferred platform.
+Users can see how compatible their music taste is with other users.
 - **Market:** Anyone could use this app.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how what they're looking for (song recommendations, new friends, etc.).
+- **Habit:** This app could be used as often as the user wanted depending on how what they're looking for (song recommendations, new friends, etc.).
-- **Scope:** First we would start with pairing people based on music taste and blending their songs into joint playlists.
-Then we would implement the platform conversion aspect in messaging.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First, we would start with displaying the user's top data.
+Then we would work on displaying and fetching other users' top data.
+Using these two sets of data, we could then generate a % match compatability.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
+* Users can message on a live forum
-* User picks favorite artists/genres/songs
+* User can see favorite artists/songs
+* Users can see other app users
-* Users can see a list of profiles with the % of similarity, can click on them to message them
+* Users can see % similarity with other users
-* Profile pages for each user
-* Settings (Accesibility, Notification, General, etc.)
+* Users can see other users top data

 **Optional Nice-to-have Stories**

-* Page of most played songs (i.e. songs that most users are connecting through)
-* Page of most played blends, top user pairings
-* Ability to create multiple different blends with the same user
-* Page where user can just listen to their own music and get recommendations based off of their past listening activity
+* Page where user can just listen to their own music
+* Users can get artist recommendations based on their top artists
+* Persisted user can refresh their top data

 ### 2. Screen Archetypes

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is must log in to access profile information to be properly matched with another person.
-* Matches Screen - Chat for users to communicate (direct 1-on-1)
+* Matches Screen - Other users displayed
-   * Upon selecting music choice, users can see different matches and option to message them
+* Matches Details Screen - Percentage similarity displayed, other users' top data displayed
-* Messages Screen - Chat for users to communicate (direct 1-on-1)
+* Messages Screen - Live forum for users to communicate
-    * Users can converse with one another
-* Profile Screen
-   * User can upload a photo and fill in general information
+* Profile Screen - User can upload a photo and see top artist/song info
-* Song Selection Screen
-   * User can choose a desired song, artist, genre, or playlist and start listening and interacting with others.
-* Settings Screen
-   * Can change language, and app notification settings.
+* Music Screen - User can play, pause, skip, skip to prev song

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Profile
+* Music
-* Settings
+* Messages

-Optional:
-* Discover (Top Choices)
+* Matches

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
+* Music Selection -> Jumps to Chat
 * Profile -> Text field to be modified.
 * Settings -> Toggle settings